 The abdomen (including pelvic examination) should be examined for masses.

-Abrupt-onset of hirsutism or hypertrichosis may portend cancer.
+Abrupt onset of hirsutism or hypertrichosis may portend cancer.
 The abrupt onset of hirsutism may be due to adrenal, ovarian, or pituitary tumors or from ectopic hormone production from other types of tumors.
-Hypertrichosis lanuginosa (malignant down) is fine hair growth that appears over the entire body over a short period of time, although it can be localized to the face in mild forms.
+Hypertrichosis lanuginosa (malignant down) is fine hair growth that appears over the entire body over a short period of time, although it can be localized to the face.
+It can be present in patients with several types of cancers including lymphoma and lung, breast, uterine, colorectal, and bladder cancer.
+Less commonly, it can be present in those with systemic diseases such as hyperthyroidism, AIDS, or undernutrition or with certain drugs.

 Diagnostic testing in men with no other signs of illness is unnecessary.